BlackFart/Genetic-Algorithm/README.md

 ## Cons
 Not fast enough.
-The number of iterations depond on luck.
+The number of iterations deponds on luck.